-Although we regularly benchmark our models against other providers including Google to ensure that the results are comparable, there are a number of important reasons why they differ.
+Although we regularly benchmark our models against other providers including Google to ensure that the results are comparable, there are a number of important reasons why they can differ.

 Public Transport